LogtalkDotOrg/logtalk3/manuals/sources/libraries/optionals.rst

    yes

-The ``maybe`` object provides types and predicates for type-checking of the term hold by optional terms.
+The ``maybe`` object provides types and predicates for type-checking of the term held by optional terms.
 It also provides some predicates for handling lists of optional terms.

 See also